LearnersGuild/learning-os/game/we-skills.md

 * Coming to clear solutions
 * Tracking solution effectiveness over time

+**Difficult conversations**
+* Clearing skills
+* Using appropriate systems and tools
+* Seeing multiple perspectives
+* Working with different ethical frameworks
+* Empathy

 **Conflict resolution**
+(Distinct from the above because not all difficult conversations are conflicts)
 * Gathering input, evidence and people’s feelings
 * Effectively using input, evidence and people’s feelings
 * Defining the conflict